rossh2/counterfactual-model-generation/README.md

 ### Must Have

-* Parse presuppositions - can be somewhat hard-coded if necessary, but handle them somehow
 * Extract time contrast of events from discourse, not from antecedent alone (e.g. using an extra "word stress" input - a temporary crutch implementation to allow it to work on single sentences)

 ### Should Have

+* Parse presuppositions - can be somewhat hard-coded if necessary, but handle them somehow
 * Compositional semantics for event meanings, rather than strings
 * Teach model generation that _pass_ and _not fail_ generally have the same truth values, i.e. _Charlie passed.
 Charlie failed_ is contradictory and should not generate a minimal model.
 However, when cancelling implicatures this equivalence can only cause the model to crash and not rescue it.
-* Handle special accommodation options for _didn't fail_

 ### Nice to Have (Stretch Goals)

+* Given the above _pass_/_fail_ handling, handle special accommodation options for _didn't fail_
 * Teach model generation that any time in past (e.g. _yesterday_) conflicts with the general time `Past` when generating models
 * Handle perfect aspect / event completion better (don't just have predicate _has taken_ which has no relation to _take_)
 * Handle mixed time conditionals e.g. _If Charlie went to the review session today, he would pass his test tomorrow_.
 Currently the model generation takes the time for the entire conditional to be the time in the antecedent.
 (See also the discussion about consequent times above.)